biplab1/java-wc/README.md

 ## Introduction

 Welcome to **java-wc**, a simple Java-based tool designed to provide essential functionalities akin to the widely-used '**wc**' (word count) tool.
-This tool provides essential text file analysis capabilities, including line count, word count, character count, and byte count.
+This tool provides essential input file analysis capabilities, including line count, word count, character count, and byte count.
 The development of java-wc was driven by a desire to enhance programming skills and gain hands-on experience.

 ## Features